Get,

 3. Aloe Vera

-The natural cooling agent.
-It has a commendable effect when it comes to reducing body heat internally and externally.
-The gel can be applied to the skin and you will experience the cooling effect in no time.
-Or you can mix the aloe vera gel extract with the cucumber or mint and blend it to form a smooth mixture.
-Drink it and feel the coolness running inside your body.
+Aloe vera is known as a natural cooling agent as it helps reduce body heat internally and externally.
+The gel can be applied to the skin to experience the cooling effect.
+Alternatively, you can mix the aloe vera gel extract with cucumber or mint and blend it to form a smooth mixture – drink it for an internal cooling boost7.

 4. Mint

-One of the most commonly consumed herbs in India.
-It is usually added to the food or drinks to neutralize the heat effect from the body.
-It not only controls your body temperature but also provides a wonderful cooling effect.
-Adding mint to curd, buttermilk, or lemon water can bring you more benefits.
-You can also make mint chutney, which is one of the best chutneys in all Indian households.
+Mint is considered one of the most commonly consumed herbs in India.
+It is usually added to food or drinks to help neutralise excess body heat and regulate body temperature by providing a cooling effect.
+Adding mint to curd, buttermilk, or lemon water can add more benefits.
+You can also make mint chutney, which is one of the most popular chutneys in nearly every Indian households8.

 5. Watermelon

-In addition to mangoes, watermelon is another fruit that is often caught in the summer season in India.
-Usually, the water contained in drinking watermelon is as high as 92%, which will help prevent dehydration and keep the body cool.
-If consumed regularly, it can help control your body heat.
+In addition to mangoes, watermelon is another fruit that is often eaten during the summer season in India.
+Usually, the water content in watermelon is as high as 92%, which will help prevent dehydration and keep the body cool.
+If consumed regularly, it may help control body heat9.

 6. Cucumbers

-Just like watermelons, cucumber also has a high amount of water content.
-They are also loaded with fiber, which can help relieve constipation, one of the common problems faced during summers or when your body heat increases.
-Cucumber is not only commonly used in salads, but also in intense facial treatments to soothe the eyes.
-Since it contains 95% water, it helps reduce excess calories in the body too.
-A perfect summer partner!
+Just like watermelons, cucumbers also have a high amount of water content of 95%.
+They are also high fibre, which can help relieve constipation, one of the common problems during summers when body heat increases.
+Cucumber is not only commonly used in salads, but also in facial treatments and to soothe tired eyes.
+Light, refreshing, and low in calories, cucumbers can be a perfect summer partner9!

 7. Chilli

 Yes, you read it right!
-We will be talking about our spicy little chilies in this section.
-But the truth is that peppers can help you lower your body temperature.
-According to research, capsaicin is the active ingredient found in chili peppers.
-When consumed, it sends a message to the brain indicating that your body is overheating and sweating more than usual, thereby producing a cooling effect.
-Interesting isn’t it!
+Peppers can help lower your body temperature.
+According to research10, capsaicin the active ingredient found in chili peppers, produces a cooling effect by sending a message to the brain indicating that the body is overheating and sweating more than usual., Interesting, isn’t it?

 8. Lemon Water

-Research has shown that lemon being rich in Vitamin C can help lower body temperature.
-It can also moisturize and oxygenate the body, to help improve the energy and feel fresh during summers.
-It is also one of the important parts of our homemade electrolyte.
+Research9 has shown that lemon being rich in Vitamin C can help lower body temperature.
+It can also moisturise and oxygenate the body, to help improve energy levels and feel fresh during summers.
 To make lemon juice, squeeze the juice of half a lemon, add a pinch of salt and ½ tsp of sugar (depending on your taste) and mix it with cold water.
-This way, you add all the ingredients that can work as a natural electrolyte for your body.
+These ingredients can work as a natural electrolyte for your body.

 9. Onions